-Northbrook School District 27 provides services for students who are English Language Learners, ELs.
-District 27 has typically enrolled 15-40 ELs per school building with diverse native language backgrounds.
+Northbrook School District 27 provides services for students who are learning the English Language.
+District 27 has typically enrolled 10-40 Emergent Bilinguals per school.
 Therefore, the District provides a Transitional Program of Instruction (TPI).
-The Goal of TPI is to provide academic support for EL students to successfully engage in the District core curriculum while honoring each student's native language and cultural background.
+The Goal of TPI is to provide academic support for Emergent Bilinguals to successfully engage in the District core curriculum while honoring each student's native language and cultural background.

-As part of the registration process, the State of Illinois requires a Home Language Survey to be completed by the parents.
-If a home language other than English is reported, the student will be screened by the EL teacher.
+As part of the registration process, the State of Illinois requires a Home Language Survey Opens in New Window Opens in New Window Opens in New Window Opens in New Window Opens in New Window to be completed by the parents.
+If a home language other than English is reported, the student will be screened by the Emergent Bilingual teacher.

 Kindergarten students are screened for English speaking and listening.
 First through eighth grade students are screened for reading and writing in addition to speaking and listening.

-If a student is eligible for EL services, the EL teacher will notify the parents of such.
+If a student is eligible for Emergent Bilingual services, the teacher will notify the parents of such.

 |Composite Score||Recommended Minutes|

 |4.8 and above||No direct service recommended|